nicercode/EnvironmentalComputing/README.md

 ```

 This function will prompt to you fix your issues, usually you will need
-to remove incompatible files, restart RStudio and use again.
+to remove incompatible files, restart RStudio and use
+`blogdown::build_site(build_rmd = 'newfile')` again.
 No worries!

 If you are already previewing your site, you will notice upon saving
-your .rmd, the site will usually dynamically update itself but its good
+your .Rmd, the site will usually dynamically update itself but its good
-practice to occasionally use the above `r blogdown::build_site()`
+practice to occasionally use the above `blogdown::build_site()`
 functions to ensure proper rendering.

 To stop previewing the site: